Statistical & Online Survey Advising

 Limited consultation is available for graduate students for thesis or dissertation research.
 The graduate student must have approval for such consulting from her/his committee chairperson.
 Assistance includes advice regarding the following: the selection of appropriate statistical models for analyzing data, data set design, statistical software programming, interpretation of program output to a degree appropriate to the research, and design of tables, graphs, and charts.
 Students are expected to run their own statistical analyses for thesis or dissertation work.

 Consulting is by appointment only.
-To schedule an appointment contact Lauree Garvin at 773-508-7653, firstname.lastname@example.org.
+To schedule an appointment contact Lauree Garvin, firstname.lastname@example.org.

 There are two options for training:

-- Teaching with Technology Clinics (TWTs) These are individual, hands-on sessions that last between 60 to 90 minutes.
+- In-Person Consultations via Zoom These are individual, hands-on sessions that last between 60 to 90 minutes.
 We will train faculty and graduate students actively involved in thesis/dissertation projects or in faculty research in the basics (getting started) of the following applications: IBM SPSS Statistics, NVivo, and Opinio.
-One week advance notice is required for TWT sessions.
+One week advance notice is required for a consultation.

-- In-Class Demonstration/Hands-on Sessions Faculty can request a demonstration for their classes of the following applications: IBM SPSS Statistics or NVivo.
+- In-Class Demonstration/Hands-on Sessions (suspended until in-person courses resume) Faculty can request a demonstration for their classes for the following applications: IBM SPSS Statistics or NVivo.
 Classes can be demonstration-only or involve some hands-on work.
 If hands-on is required the faculty member is responsible for booking a computer lab in which to hold the training.
-Two weeks advance notice is required for for in-class demonstrations/hands-on sessions.
+Two weeks advance notice is required for in-class demonstrations/hands-on sessions.

-Contact Lauree Garvin, email@example.com, 8-7653, to arrange TWT or In-Class sessions.
+Contact Lauree Garvin, email@example.com, 8-7653, to arrange a consultation or in-class session.